-- CND for beginners are live interactive sessions led by the highly qualified instructor.
+- CND Online Certification Training for beginners with live interactive sessions led by the highly qualified instructor.

-- We provide lab sessions with hands on experience on real time projects
+- Lab sessions with hands on experience on Real Time Projects

-- We provide CND certification at the end of the CND tutorial as a course completion certificate.
+- CND certification at the end of the CND Online Training tutorial after the course completion

-Employees with a certified CND Certification Salary Ranges by Job.
-Candidate with CND certification will get different opportunities such as – security operation engineer, cyber security engineer, cyber security analyst, Incident Response Analyst, etc;.
-Also they will get the handsome salary that will depend on the salary, experience and the area the candidate employed in.
+- Employees with CND Certification will have a decent pay with different opportunities such as – Security Operation Engineer, Cyber Security Engineer, Cyber Security Analyst, Incident Response Analyst, etc and they will get the handsome salary depending on the experience and the area candidate is employed in.

-Kernel Training provides EC council CND course certification letter at the end of the course.
-It’s a professional document work as a proof to show that a potential job candidate has completed a course and is eligible for a particular job.
+Kernel Training, the Best CND Online Training Institute provides EC council CND course certification at the end of the course.
+It’s a professional documentary proof to show that a potential job candidate completed the course and is eligible for a particular job.
 The certification consists of your grade/marks achieved according to the performance of the real-time live project you have done.
 The CND certification card will be labeled with course name, course duration along with a grade.
 You can have a complete assistance from kernel Training in finishing the project with help from our instructors.
 We are here to help you 24×7.

-Our Lab is fully equipped with latest infrastructure with Power 6 and IBM X-series dual Xeon Based servers, EMC clarion, Netapp Unified Storage, Brocade FC switches, Cisco FC switches, Cisco L4 switch, and all the servers are integrated with SAN.
-All the servers are monitored by Nagios monitoring agent with the OTRS ticketing system.
+Lab equipped with most recent infrastructure such as Power 6 and IBM X-series dual Xeon Based Servers, EMC Clarion, Netapp Unified Storage, Brocade FC switches, Cisco FC switches, Cisco L4 switch integrated with SAN and all the servers are monitored by Nagios monitoring agent with the OTRS ticketing system.

-All students will have an individual access to the servers through thin clients remotely.
-Students will be exposed to the real time scenarios through which they can get good exposure on the subject.
-To help the student in their practical sessions, CND tutorials, there will be lab faculties available all the time.
+All the students shall have an individual access to the servers through clients remotely & will be exposed to the real time scenarios to get good exposure on the subject.
+Lab faculty is available anytime to help the students in their practical sessions of CND Online Training tutorials.

 - Placement Assistance

-We provide online training at every corner of the world.
-We have trainers and students from different places, Some of the places from where, our learners and trainers come from are United States (USA), Saudi Arabia, UAE, United Kingdom (UK), Germany, Colombia, Italy, Singapore, Turkey, Bangladesh, Brazil, Indonesia, Egypt, Canada, New York, China, Philippines, New Jersey, Delhi, Mexico, Malaysia, France, Pakistan, Russia, Kenya, Australia, Ireland, India (Hyderabad, Bangalore, Chennai, Mumbai, Kolkata, Visakhapatnam, Patna, Ahmedabad, Nagpur, Pune, Mysore, Ranchi, Noida, Bhubaneswar Etc.).
+We provide online training to every corner of the world.
+We have trainers and students from different places such as United States (USA), Saudi Arabia, UAE, United Kingdom (UK), Germany, Colombia, Italy, Singapore, Turkey, Bangladesh, Brazil, Indonesia, Egypt, Canada, New York, China, Philippines, New Jersey, Delhi, Mexico, Malaysia, France, Pakistan, Russia, Kenya, Australia, Ireland, India (Hyderabad, Bangalore, Chennai, Mumbai, Kolkata, Visakhapatnam, Patna, Ahmedabad, Nagpur, Pune, Mysore, Ranchi, Noida, Bhubaneswar Etc.).

 How it Works?

-- This is an online CND training with Instructor led live and Interactive Sessions.
-You will have access to CND course online classes videos.
+- CND Certified Online Training with Instructor led live and Interactive Sessions with an access to online classes videos.

-- This CND course contains Practical Work involving Practical Hands-on, Lab Assignments, and Real World Case Studies.
-This practical work can be done at your own pace.
-Our trainer assist you on CND course.
+- CND course contains work involving practical Hands-on, Lab Assignments and Real World Case Studies.
+The practical work can be done at your own pace in assistance with our trainers.

-- At the end of the CND course, online you will have to work on a Project.
-You will receive a Grade and a Verifiable Certificate on the successful completion of this project.
+- At the end of the CND Online Training, Project Work shall be assigned for which A Grade and Verifiable Certificate shall be awarded on the successful completion of the project.